Getting Started With Haskell Programming Language

 Setting up a new project

 To get our new project going, we need some files such as some haskell source code, a package.yaml, a stack.yaml and a .cabal file and few other directories.
 We can create these files manually.
 However, Haskell has many predefined templates.
-So, we can use one instead.
+So, we can use one instead of creating them manually.

 To list all available templates, run: